 Students in a ninety (90) credit hour B.A. program with a concentration in CRIM are required to complete twenty-four (24) CRIM credit hours with a minimum grade point average of 2.00.
-Courses cross-listed with Sociology may not be double counted.
+Courses cross-listed with Sociology may not be double counted if students choose to complete a double concentration in Sociology and Criminology.
+Required courses are as follows: